sapegin/washingcode-book/manuscript/book.md

 ];
 ```

 The problem with this code is that the `addIfGreaterThanZero` function mutates the array we’re passing to it.
 This is an example of an intentional mutation: it’s required for this function to work.
-Though it’s not the best API for what this function does.
+However, it’s not the best API for what this function does.

-We can change it to return a new array:
+We can change this function to return a new array instead:

 ```js
 const addIfGreaterThanZero = (list, count, message) => {